Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 State Records are not documented for non-game species.

 The Emerald Shiner is abundant in the larger interior streams throughout Iowa and in the Mississippi and Missouri Rivers.
-Distribution is widespread throughout the forested portions of northeast Iowa, but it is most prevalent in central and north-central Iowa, including the Boone, Raccoon and Des Moines Rivers.
+Distribution is widespread throughout the forested portions of northeast Iowa, but it is most prevalent in central and north-central Iowa, including the Boone, Raccoon and Des Moines rivers.
 Populations of emerald shiners are rare in smaller streams.
 It has also been stocked into Rathbun Reservoir in the Chariton River watershed.
 The dramatic increase in the occurrence of the emerald shiner since the 1940’s is related to the reduction in turbidity created by reservoir construction.

-The Emerald Shiner occurs in a variety of habitats, as it is tolerant of a wide range of turbidities, bottom types, and current velocities.
-This shiner is characteristic of large, open channels of medium to large-sized, clear rivers and streams with sandy substrates, though can enter the mouths of smaller streams.
+The Emerald Shiner lives in a variety of habitats, as it is tolerant of a wide range of turbidities, bottom types, and current velocities.
+This shiner is characteristic of large, open channels of medium to large-sized, clear rivers and streams with sandy substrates, though it can enter the mouths of smaller streams.
 Large schools of emerald shiners are often found in the middle or uppers layers of water over firm bottoms; and noticeable current.

-This cyprinid inhabits the mid-depth to surface waters of the main channel and chutes in large streams, where they often are found in large schools.
+This cyprinid lives in the mid-depth to surface waters of the main channel and chutes in large streams, where they often are found in large schools.
 Spawning occurs from late May to mid-July.
 Young fish feed exclusively on algae.
 Adults may reach up to 3 l/2 inches in length and forage on terrestrial and aquatic insects at the surface.